datamuse/Missing-Data/missing_data.md

 About Me
 --------

--   Moved to the Twin Cities about one year ago
+-   Lifelong learner
 -   Masters in Applied Economics from UND
--   Research Data Analyst at Allina Health
+-   Currently a Research Data Analyst at Allina Health

--   Very new to data science
+@github: datamused

-@github: datamused @LinkedIn: www.linkedin.com/in/patrickdmobley
+@LinkedIn: www.linkedin.com/in/patrickdmobley

 The data
 --------